a crystal clear hot tub with therapy jets

 1. Checking electrical components: Start by checking the hot tub’s electrical features, such as the timer, circuit board, and relay switch.
 Look for any signs of damage or malfunction.

-2. Examining mechanical parts: Next, read the hot tub’s mechanical parts, such as the jets, air control valve, and pressure switch.
-Check for any blockages or damage.
+2. Examining mechanical parts: Next, read the hot tub’s mechanical parts, such as the jets, air control valve, and pressure switch, and check for any blockages or damage.

 3. Inspecting water chemistry: Poor water chemistry can also cause hot tub jets not to turn off.
 Test the water chemistry levels, including pH, alkalinity, and sanitizer levels, and adjust as necessary.